sjardim/chirper-blade-livewire/README.md

 This project continues on the official [Laravel bootcamp](https://bootcamp.laravel.com/blade/installation) Blade version, adding [Livewire](https://laravel-livewire.com/) to the project.

-My suggestion is that you first finish creating the application in Blade following the [official tutorial](https://bootcamp.laravel.com/blade/installation) and then can back here. :) I tried to keep things as simple as possible, but I strongly suggest you first read the [Livewire documentation](https://laravel-livewire.com/docs/2.x/quickstart).
+My suggestion is that you first finish creating the application using Blade following the [official tutorial](https://bootcamp.laravel.com/blade/installation) and then come back here. :) I tried to keep things as simple as possible, but I strongly suggest you first read the [Livewire documentation](https://laravel-livewire.com/docs/2.x/quickstart).

 Good luck and have fun!